 All unit(s) test grades in the second semester are totaled, averaged together, and count 75% of the Pharmacology II grade.
 A Pharmacology II examination is given and counts 25%.
-The student must be present on the day of the final exam in order to complete course requirements.
+This grade is the Pharmacology II grade.

 Additional course requirements include completion of the PN Pharmacology Assessment and Technologies Institute (ATI) proctored assessment.
 Any student making less than a proficiency level 2 may be required to complete remediation.